ACE application deadline is October 31st

 - Our faculty are dedicated to working with this unique population.

-- Entry in 2024: All prerequisites must be complete with a C+ or greater by the conclusion of the Fall 2023 semester (December) and proper documentation must be provided by January 2, 2024.
-If applicable, CLEP examination(s) and AP scores must be received by the UG Admissions Office by January 2, 2024.
+- All prerequisites must be complete with a C+ or greater by the conclusion of the Fall 2023 semester (December) and proper documentation must be provided by January 3, 2024.
+If applicable, CLEP examination(s) and AP scores must be received by the UG Admissions Office by January 3, 2024.

-- Current applicants: Official transcripts from ALL post-secondary schools attended MUST be sent to the Transfer Services Office by January 2, 2023.
+- Official transcripts from ALL post-secondary schools attended MUST be sent to the Transfer Services Office by January 3, 2024.
 Any international transcripts will need to be accompanied by syllabi for relevant nursing prerequisites in order to undergo proper evaluation.
 Courses on international transcripts without syllabi will not be considered for prerequisite equivalency.
 High School transcripts and SAT/ACT scores are not required.
 Resumes and recommendation/reference letters will not be accepted.

 - Students may not apply to both the ACE and Traditional BSN program at the same time.

 To be considered for the 2024-2025 ACE Cohort, applicants must meet the following requirements:

-- Conferred BA/BS degree from a fully accredited academic institution (by October 21, 2023).
-December 2023 and May 2024 graduations will not be considered as eligible.
+- Conferred BA/BS degree from a fully accredited academic institution (by December 31, 2023).
+May 2024 graduations will not be considered as eligible.

 - All prerequisites must be complete with a C+ or greater however applicants are not allowed to have more than 2 repeated prerequisite courses due to an initial grade below a C+.

-- Completion and submission of the ACE Checklist and Prerequisite Form to your online application portal.
+- Completion and submission of the ACE Essay, Checklist ,and Prerequisite Form to your online application portal.

 - Southern CT State University has an agreement with Eastern CT State University for the ACE program.
 The items outlined in this agreement are only applicable to matriculated ECSU students who are earning their first undergraduate degree.